 Advisor: Sophia Rosenfeld

-Prior to Penn, I attended the University of Chicago, where I earned a B.A. with honors in History and a minor in Philosophy.
+Prior to Penn, I attended the University of Chicago, where I earned an A.B. with honors in History and a minor in Philosophy.

-This year, I am serving as co-organizer of the department's Graduate Colloquium, a biweekly forum for graduate students to workshop articles, dissertation chapters, conference papers, etc.
+I have previously served as co-president of Clio, the history department's graduate student organization and as co-organizer of the department's Graduate Colloquium, a biweekly forum for graduate students to workshop articles, dissertation chapters, and conference papers.

 A.B., History (with honors), University of Chicago (2016)

-Modern Europe (1750-1945), particularly France and its empire; history of (political) concepts; history of social welfare and the welfare state; the history of social rights; history of historical thinking; environmental history; intellectual and political history; twentieth-century philosophy and political theory
+Modern Europe (1750-1945), particularly France; history of social welfare and the welfare state; urban history; the history of social rights; social movements; political economy; urban history; intellectual and political history; historical methodologies; twentieth-century philosophy and political theory

 HIST 174: Capitalism, Socialism, and Crisis in the Twentieth-Century Americas (Fall 2019)